jm786/SpoofMaterials/README.md

 Run setup script
 Fix interface in main() function depending on configuration.
 Update iptables for host output UDP if necessary.
-Supervisorctl status
+`supervisorctl status`
-Use supervisorctl start spoofspotter if necessary
+Use `supervisorctl start spoofspotter` if necessary